Feb 25, 2021

 Automatic renewals are easy, but it could also be costing you money.
 Never assume your new plan is the best price or the coverage meets your needs.
-When it is time to renew your plan, it is an opportunity to see what other insurers have to offer, and save money.
+When it is time to renew your plan, it is an opportunity to see what other insurers have to offer.

 A lot can change in a year - your driving needs may have changed, you may qualify for new discounts, and rates may be lower with other insurance companies.